tmarrec/xorcipher/README.md

 # XOR-CIPHER

-This is a project for my second year of Computer Science at University Paul Sabatier Toulouse
+This is a school project for my second year of Computer Science at University Paul Sabatier Toulouse

 ## Installing